top of page

 WECAN CBD background.png

-This year, the Women's Earth and Climate Action Network (WECAN) will participate in the 16th Conference of the Parties (COP16) of the United Nations Convention on Biological Diversity (UNCBD).
+The Women's Earth and Climate Action Network (WECAN) will participate in the 16th Conference of the Parties (COP16) of the United Nations Convention on Biological Diversity (CBD).
 The upcoming biodiversity negotiations of COP16 will take place in Cali, Colombia from October 21 to November 1.
 Unlike the UN Climate Change Conferences, these meetings occur biennially, making this a crucial opportunity to address the global biodiversity crisis.

 COP16 will have three main areas of focus: